jonas1ara/73/Problems/Intervals/Insert-Interval/README.md

 # Insert Interval:

-This directory contains implementations of the "Insert Interval" problem in the C++ and C# languages.
-Each implementation merges a new interval into a sorted non-overlapping list with temporal complexity `O(n)`.
+This directory contains an implementation of the "Insert Interval" problem in C#.
+The implementation merges a new interval into a sorted non-overlapping list with temporal complexity `O(n)`.

 ## Problem description